thebushschool/fcsr/projects/intro_to_rpi/readme.md

 1. Note that we have added a callback function for the button called ```pressed``` in the ```BUTTON setup ``` block.
 We will walkthrough this code together.
 The ```MAIN loop``` block remains the same as before, although the LED is blinking faster!

 1. Run the ```button_test.ipynb``` notebook.
 Your notebook should like the image below.
 Click the restart & runall button as before to Run your notebook.
+Only one user can run the notebook a time!

 1. Now you will see that both the LED and Button are functional, except they are NOT linked to each other.
 This will be the purpose of the next step.